yeej2/quickstart/content/Blog Posts/GatorGrouper.md

 ## What I did

-To begin this project I collaberated with others in order to form groups and organize tasks.
+To begin this project I collaborated with others in order to form groups and organize tasks.
 I played a part in creating the requirements handled in the assessment of the project.
 Later I worked in a team with the task of testing and documentation.
 I created many test cases utilizing hypothesis which is a type of random parameterized testing.
 I researched graph theory in order to aid in the creation of a new algorithm to implement into the project, however I returned to creating test cases to obtain complete code coverage.
 Below is an example of testing with hypothesis.

 ```